UX Articles

 On mobile, finding “Non-Product” content via on-page links or navigation can be even more challenging as these topics are often even harder to find compared to desktop sites.

-When e-commerce sites with billions of dollars in revenue show this mediocre level of support for essential query types such as “Exact”, “Product Type”, “Feature”, and “Use Case” searches, you know the current state of e-commerce Search UX is still problematic.
+When ecommerce sites with billions of dollars in revenue show this mediocre level of support for Search UX — and in particular for the essential query types discussed above — it’s clear that the current state of ecommerce Search UX is still problematic.

 The good news is that this also means there is plenty of opportunity to rise above the competition.